-The Student Affairs and Auxiliaries Speaker Selection Committee hopes to see the many interesting sustainable projects happening across the four systems of higher education.
+The Student Affairs and Leadership Speaker Selection Committee hopes to see the many interesting sustainable projects happening across the four systems of higher education.
 We are looking for proposals that address how sustainability initiatives enrich the student experience on campus, and how sustainability contributes to student life outside the classroom.
 We also hope to see proposals that not only include students, but other stakeholders on our campuses as well, including the local community, staff, and faculty.
 Please consider presenting on lessons learned as well as best practices.

 All in all, we are looking for student, staff, and faculty from colleges in California to present.
 We are interested in presentations including, but not limited to the following topics:

 - Sustainability literacy (How are we growing our students in terms of sustainability)